Monitoring silence in your Azure Service Bus Queues

 2) When the queue is removed from the Service Bus namespace

-If the entity is removed from the Azure Subscription, then the status of the queue will be ‘Unknown’ and will not be available for any operations in the client applications.
-Serverless360 will mention this entity as ‘orphaned’ in the notification.
+If the resource is removed from the Azure Subscription, then the status of the queue will be ‘Unknown’ and will not be available for any operations in the client applications.
+Serverless360 will mention this resource as ‘orphaned’ in the notification.

 3) When the subscription in which the queue is present is disabled

 If the Azure subscription in which the queue is present is disabled, the queue will be detected to be in status ‘Unknown’.
-Serverless360 will mention this entity as ‘orphaned’ in the notification.
+Serverless360 will mention this resource as ‘orphaned’ in the notification.

 Serverless360 can monitor Azure Service Bus Queue state and notify on the expected state not being met.
 Threshold monitor can be configured to get notified on the above 3 scenarios.